The Multiple Sclerosis Society of Jersey C.I.

 About the Multiple Sclerosis Society of Jersey

-For those newly diagnosed in Jersey, the link to the UK Multiple Sclerosis “Just diagnosed” offers information or alternatively contact Sarah Kean at Neurocare on 01534 444524.
+For those newly diagnosed in Jersey, the link to the UK Multiple Sclerosis “Just diagnosed” or UK MS Trust offers information or alternatively contact MS Jersey -

 Diagnosis